This example shows the design of a LTE MIB recovery system optimized for HDL code generation and hardware implementation.

 Resource Grid Memory

-The Resource Grid Memory block contains a memory bank, a write controller, and a read controller.
+The Resource Grid Memory block contains a memory bank, logic to control reading and writing of the grid memory bank, and logic to locate and output the CRS.
 The memory bank capacity is one subframe of demodulated OFDM data at the largest supported LTE bandwidth (20MHz).

 The PBCH Indexing block computes the memory addresses required to retrieve the PBCH from the grid memory buffer.
 This is equivalent to the LTE Toolbox